adrianmarino/amazon-scraper/README.md

 # Amazon Scraper using Selectorlib

-A simple amazon scraper to extract product details and prices from Amazon.com using Python Requests and Selectorlib.
+A simple amazon scraper to extract product details and prices from Amazon.com using Python Requests and **Selectorlib**.

 Full article at [ScrapeHero Tutorials](https://www.scrapehero.com/tutorial-how-to-scrape-amazon-product-details-using-python-and-selectorlib/)